 Re = 15 / 64 = .234 Ohm

 This value is now added to the secondary resistance to calculate total series resistance.
 Please don't bother to e-mail to tell me that these figures are not correct - this is intended as a rough approximation - calculating actual values for transformers is worthy of an article in itself (which I am not about to write! ).
 However, for most transformers the above will be surprisingly close to reality, and it's probable that measurement variances will exceed any small calculation error (which is mainly due to magnetising current).
 A well designed transformer will have (close to) equal equivalent primary and secondary resistances.

-The truth is that accuracy here is completely unimportant, as there is also series resistance in the mains power wiring from the power generation plant all the way to the power transformer primary winding.
+The simple fact of the matter is that accuracy here is completely unimportant, as there is also series resistance in the mains power wiring from the power generation plant all the way to the power transformer primary winding.
 This is going to vary from one outlet to another and from one house to the next.
-Although it can be measured, this is a completely pointless exercise since it will only be relevant for one household.
+Although it can be measured, it's is a completely pointless exercise since it will only be relevant for one household.
 Other factors are the actual supply voltage (nominal 120V, 230V, etc.) which varies widely from day to day and hour to hour.

 For what its worth, the actual supply voltage was 233V when I measured the mains impedance at approximately 0.8 Ohms at my workbench - does this help?.
 We shall now do what everyone else does, and ignore it completely, not because it's unimportant, but because there's nothing we can do about it.
 As part of the design, allowance must be made to allow for the highest and lowest voltages that are likely to be encountered in normal use.

-However - again for what its worth - your 100W / 8 Ohm amplifier will be reduced to just over 90W, simply by connecting a 2400W heater to an adjacent power outlet, based on 0.8 Ohms mains wiring impedance and a genuine 230V supply voltage (before connection of the heater).
+However - and again for what its worth - your 100W / 8 Ohm amplifier will be reduced to just over 90W, simply by connecting a 2400W heater to an adjacent power outlet, based on 0.8 Ohms mains wiring impedance and a genuine 230V supply voltage (before connection of the heater).
 The situation is likely to be slightly worse in the US, because the much lower AC supply voltage means that all currents are doubled for the same power.
 Yes, wiring is a heavier gauge, but other factors can come into play (such as termination resistance, a variable quantity at best).

 An important distinction must be made between power (Watts) and VA.
 Power is a measure of work, and it is quite possible (common, actually) to have a situation where there is voltage and current, but little or no work.
 The product of voltage and current is Volts × Amps, or VA, and there is commonly a wide variance between VA and Watts.